nhsland/apperta-open-platform/README.md

 - add discussion thingummy

 ## Getting started
-- fork the repo
+- fork the repo and clone it
-- open the PDF
-- pick a section from the document
+- open the PDF and pick a section of the document to convert
-- make a new page in 'docs/_docs' for the section
+- make a new page in 'docs/_docs' for the section you have chosen by duplicating template.md
-- use executive-summary.md as a template
+- using the text files in source_files copy and paste the text from the relevant pages into the new document

 ## References